 Dikes have a long history.
 At the tidal marshlands dikes have been built from the beginning of the first millennium AD.
 These were so-called summer dikes; low dikes at the silted-up salt marshes to protect the marshes from the salty sea during summer, all under normal circumstances.
 That way making the marshes more suitable as arable land and for livestock most of the year.
 But summer dikes didn’t protect the tidal marshlands from the storm floods of autumn and winter.
 For that they were, purposefully, too low.

 From the eleventh century AD onward higher dikes were being built.
 This concurred with large scale, commercial peat excavation (read our blog post on this brown gold) along the southern North Sea coast.
-There were namely huge peat areas 'behind' the salt marshes.
+There were namely huge peat areas 'behind and underneath' the salt marshes.
 Besides contributing to global heating already in the High Middle Ages (unlocking carbon) commercial peat extraction resulted also in massive land-loss during great floods, all along what's now basically the Frisia Coast Trail.
 Sometimes even whole islands and towns disappearing in a single night, read our blog post How a town drowned overnight.
 To halt this massive land-eating process, summer dikes were replaced by the bulwarks of today.
 At present these snake-like monsters rise a staggering 12 meters above mean sea level and still rising.
 A true boa constrictor.

 Think the Low Countries were the avant-gardists of dike-building?
 No, no. Sorry to say.
 Heavy dike building started already with the Sea Bank built at the end of the ninth century AD, sealing off the Fenland in England.